In the last few months, VC-backed Indian startup companies have finally come face to face with harsh realities of the startup world.

 d.)
 Unable to conserve funds to keep the company financially solvent.

-Arun Sirdeshmukh, founder of Fashionara, was a Banglore-based online fashion and lifestyle retailer, shut down their operation last year.
+Arun Sirdeshmukh, the founder of Fashionara, was a Banglore-based online fashion and lifestyle retailer, shut down their operation last year.

 When asked, founder replied “We believe that the customers now want better online experiences, seamless offline interfaces with ‘unexpected’ customer service.
 Our promise is to present a premium online fashion mall that will offer choice, convenience, superior value and a world-class user experience to customers in India”

-a.) heavy losses and huge rivalries from Flipkart, Snap deal, Myntra, Jabong & koovs.
+a.)
+Heavy losses and huge rivalries from Flipkart, Snap deal, Myntra, Jabong & koovs.

-b.) lack of funding
+b.)
+Lack of funding

 - Purple Squirrel